ozgen/kubernetes-swagger-ui/README.md

 # kubernetes-swagger-ui
 This is an example deployment  of swagger-ui after generated jaxrs-api.json with [swagger-core-maven-plugin](https://mvnrepository.com/artifact/io.swagger.core.v3/swagger-maven-plugin) from resteasy api.
-Resteasy example project can be found in [this](https://resteasy.dev/2020/05/22/swagger/) or [that](https://github.com/resteasy/resteasy-examples/tree/main/jaxrs-swagger-example) links.
+Resteasy example project can be found in [this](https://resteasy.dev/2020/05/22/swagger/) or [that](https://github.com/resteasy/resteasy-examples/tree/main/jaxrs-swagger-example) link.

 ## How to Setup?
 1 - Create namespace monitoring : `kubectl create ns ozgen`